Alain “The Panther” Ngalani took a chance.

-Ever since 42-year-old Alain “The Panther” Ngalani made the risky decision to follow his dreams of being a martial arts champion nearly two decades ago, he has inspired countless of individuals, both on his birth continent of Africa, and in his current home of Hong Kong.
+Nearly two decades ago, he left his profitable job as a bodyguard, and dropped out of college to follow his dreams of being a martial arts champion.
+In the process, he has inspired countless of individuals, both on his birth continent of Africa, and in his current home of Hong Kong.

-All of this success was something that almost never happened.
-If it were not for the bullies of his youth, his reality would have been forever altered.
+The 42-year-old hulk has achieved an incredible amount of success, but if it were not for the bullies of his youth, his reality would have been forever altered.

 Ngalani was born in Cameroon, a country in Central Africa where he grew up alongside six brothers and one sister.
 He was particularly close to his mother, whom he even considered as his protector.

-It’s hard to imagine by looking at Ngalani’s impressive physique today, but he was once picked on.
-One day at school, when he was just 6 years old, he was bullied by some of larger kids and they took his lunch.
+It is hard to imagine by looking at Ngalani’s impressive physique today, but he was once picked on.
+One day at school, when he was just six years of age, he was bullied by some of larger kids, and they took his lunch.

 He went home in tears, expecting his mum to teach those bullies a lesson.
 She most certainly did teach a lesson that day, but it was not to his tormentors.
 It was to her son.